rweckert/gMapping/README.md

 ### Setup:
 - Save the gMapping.sh file to a directory.
-- Make the gMapping.sh script executable by running the following command in the same directory as the gMapping.sh file:
+- Make the gMapping.sh script executable by running the following command in the same directory as the gMapping.sh file:<br/>
 _chmod +x gMapping.sh_

 ### Features: